Average Distance of Random Bipartite Matching in One-dimensional Space and Networks: Conclusion

-Nevertheless, our proposed models build upon several assumptions and approximations, which may be relaxed in the future.
-For example, we assumed each random walk step size as an i.i.d random variable with mean $l$, and treat the the mean step size in each balanced random walk segment as the same as that of the original unbalanced random walk.
-This approach directly leads to an overestimation of the matching distance, particularly when $n \gg m$.
+in Section \ref{subsec: correction}, we used results from the lattice problem as first-order approximations to the unbalanced match distances between uniformly distributed points.
+This approach leads to an overestimation, as shown in Proposition \ref{prop: uniform_vs_lattice}, particularly when $n \gg m$.
 Although we propose an approximate correction term in Section \ref{subsec: correction} to address this issue, alternative (better) models could be explored in the future.
 Further analysis could also be conducted to understand how such correlations among matched pairs would affect the optimal point removals for unbalanced problems.
-In addition, while Section \ref{subsec: recursive} shows that the distance estimator upper bound is quite accurate, it requires solving a recursive formula, which is computationally more cumbersome.
+In addition, while Section \ref{sec: numerical} shows that the distance estimator by Equation \eqref{eq: exp_Xnm_upper} is quite accurate, it requires solving a recursive formula, which is computationally more cumbersome.
 It would be interesting to explore alternative methods that can provide simpler estimates of similar accuracy.

-For discrete networks, this paper opens the door to many interesting new questions.
-For example, future research should develop methods to estimate the expected matching distance in networks with varying edge lengths, varying degrees, and heterogeneous point densities.
+Moreover, \ref{apx: DP} shows that the proposed DP method provides a fast way to compute one-dimensional bipartite matching instances.
+It will be worthwhile to conduct a precise time complexity analysis and compare its performance against that of alternative methods (e.g., the cost scaling algorithm \citep{GOLDBERG19971} and the modified Jonker-Volgenant algorithm \citep{Scipy}).
+For networks, this paper opens the door to many interesting new questions.
+For example, we plan to take a deeper dive into the properties of balanced optimal matching (where matching pairs are more strongly correlated) in certain types of graphs, such as trees, cactus graphs, and series-parallel graphs.
+Moreover, future research should develop methods to estimate the expected matching distance in networks with varying edge lengths, varying degrees, and heterogeneous point densities.